StorageB/custom-command-toggle/docs/index.md

 ## Key Features

-- Run commands and launch scripts directly from toggle buttons.
+- Run commands or launch scripts directly from GNOME Quick Toggle buttons
+- Smart startup behavior (auto-detect, restore previous state, or manually set on/off)
+- Optional command-based state syncing
-- Use custom names and icons for buttons.
+- Customize button names and icons (with a quick-reference icon list in the User Guide)
-- Sync button states automatically to a command output.
-- Configure startup behavior of toggle buttons.
-- Check command exit code to verify command executed succussfully.
-- Create always on or always off buttons.
-- Assign keyboard shortcuts to buttons.
+- Assign keyboard shortcuts to buttons
-- Export and import button configurations.
+- Import and export button configurations
-- Create up to 6 custom toggle buttons.
+- Create up to 6 independent custom toggle buttons

 ---